 As organizers our job is to listen to the communities we seek to serve.

 In this unprecedented moment, the needs of the grassroots are wide and diverse, and none are well-served by a one-size-fits all approach to training.

 We collaborate with grassroots coalitions, as well as grassroots focused campaigns, to develop large workshops and small coaching house parties, tailored to the community’s specific needs and challenges.
 No two events are the same.
 And though we carry with us considerable collective experience, and an extensive network of experts, we believe communities have the solutions they seek with in them.
 Our focus is on facilitating safe and creative environments, and fostering the trust and communication necessary to solve problems and make plans that build power.

 WHO WE ARE

-They were led through the weekend by a man named Marshall Ganz who had organized with Cesar Chavez and the United Farm Workers, and now teaches organizing theory and practice at Harvard.
+early on a Saturday morning, a few hundred strangers poured into a soundstage in Burbank, to learn how to contribute to the primary campaign of then-Senator Barack Obama.
+They were led through the weekend by a man named Marshall Ganz who had once organized with the United Farm Workers, and now teaches organizing at Harvard.
 Before they talked about phone banks, or canvassing, or data, or anything that resembled a task related to a campaign, they told each other stories.
 Crucial moments in their lives that made them who they were.

 By the end of Sunday, everyone in that room was a member of a team with a clear goal, each member having a clear role and responsibilities.
 But more importantly, everyone in that room was part of a new community.
 A community that is still thriving ten years later.

 Western Organizing Workshop started as one of those teams.
-We came for him, we stayed for eachother, and there’s no doubt that the reason we’re still together is because of the methods and practices imparted on that Burbank soundstage.
+We came for him, we stayed for each other, and there’s no doubt that the reason we’re still together is because of the methods and practices imparted on that Burbank soundstage.

 Want more information, or a workshop to come to your community?
 Let us know.